-- e) Component manufacturer The component manufacturer is the party that designs and/or produces components for use in UAS operations.
-The component manufacturer has unique design evidence (e.g., for the system performance, the system architecture, software/hardware development documentation, test/analysis documentation, etc.) that they may choose to make available to one or many UAS operator(s) to substantiate a safety case. - f) CAAM The CAAM is the recognised national authority for approving the safety case of UAS operations, according to Chapter 6 of this CAD.
-The CAAM may accept an applicant's SORA submission in whole or in part.
-Through the SORA process, the applicant may need to consult with the CAAM to ensure the consistent application or interpretation of individual steps.
-The CAAM also provides the operational approval to the UAS operator. - g) ANSP The ANSP is the designated provider of air traffic service in a specific area of operation (airspace).
-The ANSP assesses whether the proposed flight can be safely conducted in the particular airspace that it covers, and if so, authorises the flight. - h) UTM service provider As CAAM has not yet procured a "U-space" or similar service.
+- h) ANSP The ANSP is the designated provider of air traffic service in a specific area of operation (airspace).
+The ANSP assesses whether the proposed flight can be safely conducted in the particular airspace that it covers, and if so, authorises the flight. - i) UTM service provider As CAAM has not yet procured a "U-space" or similar service.
 A SUP applicant shall ensure that they either own or contract UTM service providers, who are entities that provide services to support the safe and efficient use of airspace.
-The requirements of the minimum standard of the UTM service is laid out in Chapter 7. - i) Remote pilot The remote pilot is designated by the UAS operator, or, in the case of general aviation, the aircraft owner, as being charged with safely conducting the flight.
+The requirements of the minimum standard of the UTM service is laid out in Chapter 7. - j) Remote pilot The remote pilot is designated by the UAS operator, or, in the case of general aviation, the aircraft owner, as being charged with safely conducting the flight.